halo-dev/js-sdk/packages/admin-api/README.md

   </a>
 </p>

-<p>A js sdk for Halo's Admin APIs,implemented with TypeScript,encapsulating parameter types and return value types to make the use of API more brief.</p>
+<p>JavaScript SDK for Halo's Admin API,implemented with TypeScript,encapsulating parameter types and return value types to make the use of API more brief.</p>

 ## Installation